farrukh806/reddit-typescript/README.md

+# Reddit-TypeScript

+Reddit web application using NEXT, GraphQL and PostgreSQL

+To start the project

+1. Install the dependencies using `npm install`

+2. Compile typescript using `npm run compile`

+3. Run the javascript using `npm start`

 # Example app with [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript

 This example features how to use [chakra-ui](https://github.com/chakra-ui/chakra-ui) as the component library within a Next.js app with TypeScript.